mattrbahr/matt-blog/posts/incentivizing-user-log-in.md

 ---
-title: Incentivizing User Log-in on Your Ecommerce Site
+title: "Create Valuable Account Pages to Incentivize User Log-in "
-date: 2020-07-24T17:21:04.583Z
+date: 2020-07-27T14:49:23.990Z
 author: Matt Bahr
 summary: When was the last time you logged into a DTC's brand's website?
+For me, it's been a while.
 tags:
   - ecommerce
 ---
+When was the last time you logged into a DTC's brand's website?
 For me, it's been a while.
 When I'm logged in, the brand or online store knows exactly who I am and what I've purchased before, yet there's rarely any value after entering my username and password.

 ![Allbirds.com Logged-In State](/static/img/allbirds-logged-in-account-page.png "Allbirds Account Page")